 Mill on Wheels is operated by Chris and Amy Carroll.
 Our philosophy is simple: We believe trees have value.
 Sometimes even sentimental value.
 There’s nothing quite like bragging that the flooring in your house or that farmhouse kitchen table was made from that old oak tree you used as first base when you were a kid.

 Our service and expertise make it easy for you to honor that special tree and turn it into a family heirloom.

 How He Became the Woods to Goods Expert

 As a boy, Chris loved trees and all things wood.
 Chris also loved his dad and followed him everywhere.
 One day, he followed his dad and Uncle Scott to an old saw mill building where they were to take apart the mill.
 Being a little guy (even now), everything seemed larger than life!
-He stared in awe at the stout hand-hewn beams which supported the building.
-He kicked the mounds of sawdust on the floor, sending flurries in the air.
+He stared in awe at the huge circular metal blade, admired the stout hand-hewn beams which supported the building and kicked the mounds of sawdust on the floor, sending flurries in the air.

 As his dad and Scott delved into their task, Chris watched in wonder as the two men disassembled the massive blade then took apart the gears, belts and pulleys.
 They even let Chris use a hammer to pull nails out of the wood.
 He loved it!
 So much in fact, he made it a habit.

 Every day, he’d go into the woods to scrounge for saplings and other small trees.
 Chris would use his Boy Scout hatchet to cut the tree then use his hammer and nails to make forts, fences and all kinds of cool projects.
 The older he got, the bigger the projects became.
 His skill grew with age until the boy became a man.

 Because he was so good at building things with wood, he was hired by a general contractor.
 From tree houses to full-size houses, for the next twenty-five years Chris built them all, perfecting his skills along the way.